From the Fragments: Places and People in Colonized New England

 Education Specialist

 Elaine taught elementary school for years and found her passion was in innovative and inclusive curriculum development.
-She returned to school herself and is currently finishing her PhD in Education at UNH.
+She recently finished her PhD in Education, Curriculum and Instruction and is now a Clinical Assistant Professor in UNH's Education Department where she advises and teaches future teachers.

 Project Coordinator